zhenwanghust/C-codes-inBorlandC-3.1/README.md

-# C-codes-inBorlandC-3.1
+# C-codes-in-BorlandC-3.1
-This is my very project created on 29th, July, 2023.
+This is my very repository created on 29th, July, 2023, PST.
+It contains codes to simulate the Windows Explorer， written for the C programming course project in AIA, HUST.
+**Do note that this code can only be complied by Borland C, version3.1.**